abhidya/nano-dlna/tasks/active_context.md

 - Backend API: http://localhost:8000
 - API Documentation: http://localhost:8000/docs

+## Renderer and Depth Processing Status

+We have completed the implementation of both the Renderer and Depth Processing features.
+These features are now fully functional and have comprehensive test coverage.

+### Renderer Feature
+The Renderer feature uses Chrome in headless mode to render HTML content, and it can send the rendered content to DLNA devices.
+It includes:

+- **Renderer Service**: Manages the lifecycle of renderers, handles configuration loading, and provides methods for starting and stopping renderers.
+- **Base Renderer**: Abstract base class that defines the interface for renderers.
+- **Chrome Renderer**: Implements the renderer interface using Chrome in headless mode.
+- **Renderer Router**: Provides API endpoints for the renderer feature.
+- **Renderer Configuration**: Defines projectors and scenes.

+All API endpoints for the renderer feature are working correctly, and we have comprehensive test coverage for both the backend and frontend components.

+### Depth Processing Feature
+The Depth Processing feature allows users to upload depth maps, segment them using different methods, preview segmentations, export masks, and create projection mappings.
+It includes:

+- **Depth Loader**: Loads depth maps from various file formats, normalizes them, and visualizes them.
+- **Depth Segmenter**: Implements various segmentation methods (KMeans, threshold, bands), extracts binary masks, and cleans them.
+- **Depth Visualizer**: Creates visualizations of depth maps and segmentations, exports images, and creates overlays.
+- **Depth Router**: Provides API endpoints for the depth processing feature.

+All API endpoints for the depth processing feature are working correctly, and we have comprehensive test coverage for both the backend and frontend components.

+### Test Coverage
+We have created comprehensive test coverage for both features:

+- **Backend Tests**: Test all API endpoints, mock the necessary services, and cover success and failure cases.
+- **Frontend Tests**: Test all API functions, mock axios for testing, and cover success and failure cases.
+- **API Tests**: Test all API endpoints using curl, verify response status codes and content, and test both direct and proxied endpoints.

+### What's Left to Do
+While both features are fully functional, there are still some enhancements that could be made:

+- **Renderer Feature**: Implement additional renderer types, enhance sender implementations, improve configuration management, enhance monitoring and health checks, and improve documentation.
+- **Depth Processing Feature**: Implement additional segmentation methods, enhance projection mapping, improve performance, add support for more file formats, and improve documentation.

+For a more detailed overview of the current status and what's left to do, see the `tasks/renderer_depth_status.md` file.

 ## Fixed Issues
 - We identified and resolved import path issues in the depth processing module
 - Modified import statements to use relative imports instead of absolute imports in: